 The resort seemed quite large but the pool had such a small number of lounge chairs that we were lucky no other guests were taking up the umbrella shell chairs.
 We grabbed three – talk about being smug greedy kids.

 So, take your time…splash around.
 Read a book, listen to some tunes, or have a little nap.
 It’s calm, serene, and quiet – at least that was the vibe of the day.
 We’ve heard otherwise from other nomads that visited before. 😛

 Be sure to grab a menu and peruse the expensive American/European-esque priced menu for any drinks, snacks or food.
-The desserts – green tea cake and a panna cotta were both delicious and I highly recommended getting a cold bottle of Singha beer with it.
+The desserts – green tea cake and a pannacotta were both delicious.
+I highly recommend getting a cold bottle of Singha beer with it.
 It’s all or nothing baby.

 I recommend going around noon to leave plenty of time to get there.
 It would be crappy to get there late and only enjoy an hour two before the sun goes down.
-Don’t leave until after sunset though so you can get some glorious pictures of the sun going down in the forests.
+Don’t leave until after sunset though.
+You can get some glorious pictures of the sun going down in the forests.
 Once the sun goes down, it gets very cool & quite chilly so be prepared to head out afterward.

 You didn’t think I’d forget my quintessential jumping picture?!